 4 new COVID-19 cases in Singapore, all imported

-All four cases were imported, and all were placed on stay-home notice upon their arrival in Singapore.
+All four cases were imported infections and were placed on stay-home notice upon their arrival in Singapore.

-No new cases were found in the community and in foreign workers' dormitories.

 BOOKMARK THIS: Our comprehensive coverage of the coronavirus outbreak and its developments